A Simple Guide to Book Genres

 Fantasy

 Fantasy novels feature magical elements such as mythical creatures, supernatural powers, and alternate worlds.
 High fantasy is typically set in entirely fictional realms, while low fantasy introduces magical elements into the real world.
-Subgenres like magical realism and dark academia offer distinct approaches to exploring imaginative and magical storytelling.
+Subgenres like magical realism and dark academia offer distinct approaches to exploring imaginative storytelling.

 Thriller